mundane9/Youtube-Download/README.md

 winget --version
 ```

-If you get an error, install **App Installer** from the Microsoft Store, then try again.
 The script uses winget to install yt-dlp and FFmpeg for you.

 ## Use